mongodb/terraform-provider-mongodbatlas/docs/data-sources/flex_cluster.md

 - `create_date` (String) Date and time when MongoDB Cloud created this instance.
 This parameter expresses its value in ISO 8601 format in UTC.
 - `id` (String) Unique 24-hexadecimal digit string that identifies the instance.
 - `mongo_db_version` (String) Version of MongoDB that the instance runs.
+- `provider_settings` (Attributes) Group of cloud provider settings that configure the provisioned MongoDB flex cluster. (see [below for nested schema](#nestedatt--provider_settings))
 - `state_name` (String) Human-readable label that indicates the current operating condition of this instance.
+- `tags` (Map of String) Map that contains key-value pairs between 1 to 255 characters in length for tagging and categorizing the instance.
+- `termination_protection_enabled` (Boolean) Flag that indicates whether termination protection is enabled on the cluster.
+If set to `true`, MongoDB Cloud won't delete the cluster.
+If set to `false`, MongoDB Cloud will delete the cluster.
 - `version_release_system` (String) Method by which the cluster maintains the MongoDB versions.

-<a id="nestedatt--provider_settings"></a>
-### Nested Schema for `provider_settings`

-Required:

-- `backing_provider_name` (String) Cloud service provider on which MongoDB Cloud provisioned the flex cluster.
-- `region_name` (String) Human-readable label that identifies the geographic location of your MongoDB flex cluster.
-The region you choose can affect network latency for clients accessing your databases.
-For a complete list of region names, see [AWS](https://docs.atlas.mongodb.com/reference/amazon-aws/#std-label-amazon-aws), [GCP](https://docs.atlas.mongodb.com/reference/google-gcp/), and [Azure](https://docs.atlas.mongodb.com/reference/microsoft-azure/).

-Read-Only:

-- `disk_size_gb` (Number) Storage capacity available to the flex cluster expressed in gigabytes.
-- `provider_name` (String) Human-readable label that identifies the cloud service provider.

 <a id="nestedatt--backup_settings"></a>
 ### Nested Schema for `backup_settings`